NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 - All images acquired with one sensor are assumed to share intrinsics.
   The user may choose which intrinsics of which sensor are optimized or kept fixed, while the rig transforms and camera poses are optimized.
+- It is not assumed that the rig sensors have a shared field of view.
+  Yet, a surface seen in one sensor should at some point be seen also in other sensors.
 - The intrinsics of the sensors and each camera image pose can also be optimized without the rig assumption.
 In that case the transforms among the sensors on the rig are not modeled.